I am finally getting around to looking at the colour versions of the images I took on my the last Cambodia trip.

 As I review that post, I believe that infrared is:

-- giving more ‘graphic’ focus on the subject than the black and white, because the ‘white’ of the chlorophyll (green) background allows things to stand out;
+- giving more ‘graphic’ focus on the subject than the black and white, because the ‘white’ of the chlorophyll (green) background allows things to stand out; the chlorophyll in living cells absorbs blue and red visible light – reflecting to the human eye as green.
+Infrared light is strongly reflected by chlorophyll, so living greens are rendered as almost pure white in black and white images.

 - there is a eeriness and ghostliness about the infrareds, without the images becoming completely fantastic, false and unreal;